greglook/cljstyle/README.md

 disabled:

 * `:indentation?`

   True if cljfmt should correct the indentation of your code.

 * `:line-break-functions?`

   True if cljfmt should enforce line breaks in function definitions.

 * `:remove-surrounding-whitespace?`

   True if cljfmt should remove whitespace surrounding inner forms.
 This will convert `(  foo  )` to `(foo)`.

 * `:remove-trailing-whitespace?`

   True if cljfmt should remove trailing whitespace in lines.
 This will convert `(foo)   \n` to `(foo)\n`.

 * `:insert-missing-whitespace?`

   True if cljfmt should insert whitespace missing from between elements.
 This will convert `(foo(bar))` to `(foo (bar))`.

 * `:remove-consecutive-blank-lines?`

   True if cljfmt should collapse consecutive blank lines.
 Any runs of empty lines longer than `:max-consecutive-blank-lines` will be truncated to the configured limit.
 The default limit is 2.
 This will convert `(foo)\n\n\n\n(bar)` to `(foo)\n\n\n(bar)`.

 * `:insert-padding-lines?`

   Whether cljfmt should insert blank lines between certain top-level forms.
 Any multi-line form will be padded with at least `:padding-lines` empty lines between it and other non-comment forms.
 The defaults is 2 lines.

 * `:rewrite-namespaces?`

   Whether cljfmt should rewrite namespace forms to standardize their layout.

 * `:single-import-break-width`

   Control the threshold for breaking a single class import into a package import group.
-If the combined package and class name would be longer than this limit, it is represented as a group, otherwise it is inlined into a qualified class symbol.
+If the combined package and class name would be longer than this limit, it is represented as a singleton group.
+Classes under this threshold may be either fully qualified or grouped.

+* `:require-eof-newline?`

+  Require all files to end with a newline character.
+One will be added if it is not present.

 ### Indentation rules